 Dr. Sean Peisert is jointly appointed as a staff scientist at Lawrence Berkeley National Laboratory; as chief cybersecurity strategist for CENIC; as both an associate adjunct professor of Computer Science at the University of California, Davis and of Health Informatics at the University of California, Davis School of Medicine; and as a senior fellow in the Berkeley Institute for Data Science at UC Berkeley.

-His research and development interests cover a broad cross section of usable and useful computer security and privacy solutions, particularly in enabling secure and privacy-preserving scientific data analysis in distributed, high-performance, and cloud computing environments.
-In recent years, Dr. Peisert's R&D has focused on developing techniques that improve and enable the secure function of distributed, high-performance, and cloud computing resources to conduct scientific research, and improving the secure functioning of power grid control systems.
+His current research and development interests cover a broad cross section of usable and useful computer security and privacy solutions, particularly in enabling secure and privacy-preserving scientific data analysis in distributed, high-performance, and cloud computing environments.
+In recent years, Dr. Peisert's R&D has focused on improving security in high-performance computing systems and power grid control systems.

 Previously, Dr. Peisert was an I3P Research Fellow and was a computer security researcher at the San Diego Supercomputer Center (SDSC).
 He received his Ph.D., Masters, and Bachelors degrees in Computer Science from UC San Diego.